 - Some of her one-off attractions include Oolong (disguised as a handsome human), General Blue, Lucifer, Pamput, and Zarbon.

 - All Women Are Lustful: Bulma frequently goes crazy over attractive males.
+Thankfully, she simmers down after marrying Vegeta and having children.

 - Almighty Mom: Is this in the Buu Saga.
 She and Chi Chi both provide the page's image.